idosilverwater/ai-project/README.md

 The file that contains the problem should look as follows.

-For The People Name1, Name2, Name3, Name4
+For The workers David, Benzion, Rivka, Sarah.

 And the constraints:

+David In Tuesday wants to work in the second shift

+David In Thursday wants to work in the first shift

-Name1 In Tuesday wants to work in the second shift Name1 In Thursday wants to work in the first shift Name2 In Sunday wants to work in the first shift
+Benzion In Sunday wants to work in the first shift

+Rivka In Wednesday wants to work in the first shift

+Rivka In Tuesday wants to work in the first shift

-Name3 In Wednesday wants to work in the first shift Name3 In Tuesday wants to work in the first shift Name3 In Sunday wants to work in the second shift Name3 In Monday wants to work in the second shift
+Rivka In Sunday wants to work in the second shift

+Rivka In Monday wants to work in the second shift

-(As you can see Name4 hasn't any special requests) (Sunday gets 0, throw Saturday gets 6
+(As you can see Sarah hasn't any special requests)

+(Sunday gets 0, throw Saturday gets 6
 Also First shift gets 0, throw Third shift that gets 2)